hhvm/user-documentation/guides/hack/09-asynchronous-operations/15-await-as-an-expression.md

-Expected to launch with HHVM 4.5, it'll be possible to use `await` in many more expression positions.
+`await-as-an-expression` is a future feature, expected to launch with HHVM 4.5.
+It will enable using `await` in many more expression positions.
 All `await`s within the same statement will execute concurrently (similar to `Tuple\from_async`).

 To strike a balance between flexibility, latency, and performance, we require that the `await`s only appear in **unconditionally consumed expression positions**.
 This means that from the closest statement, the result of the `await` must be used under all non-throwing cases.
 This is important because all `await`s for a statement will run together, we don't want to over-run code if its result might not be utilized.